zaphosting/docs/docs/fivem_upvotes.md

 ---
 id: fivem_upvotes
-title: FiveM Upvotes and Server Boosts
+title: Upvotes and Server Boosts
 description: Information about upvotes for FiveM servers and how to boost your server in the server list - ZAP-Hosting.com documentation
 sidebar_label: Upvotes
 ---